vladigleba/vladigleba.github.io/source/_posts/2014-03-27-deploying-rails-apps-part-4-configuring-nginx.markdown

 # A Bit on Workers

-As you can see, we used the `worker_processes` directive to tell Nginx to run one worker, which is the default.
-We then used the `worker_connections` directive inside the `events` block to specify that the maximum number of connections a worker can accept is 1024, which is also the default.
-Since we’re using defaults for both directives, it wasn’t necessary to add them to our file at all, but I chose to include them for completeness.
+If you log in to your VPS and `cd` into `/etc/nginx`, you'll find a file called `nginx.conf`.
+This is the main Nginx configuration file that Nginx will parse when it runs, and it's the place where you can modify the number of workers available to process requests.
+You can do this by modifying the `worker_processes` directive defined at the top of the file.
+It's set to four workers by default, but I changed mine to one because that's more than enough for a low-traffic app.
+It's also possible to modify the number of connections a worker can accept by modifying the `worker_connections` directive inside the `events` block; I changed mine to 1024 connections.

-Given our current configuration, our server will be able to accept a total of 1024 simultaneous connections.
+This means that given our current configuration, our server will be able to accept a total of 1024 simultaneous connections.
 If you want to increase this, it’s generally best to increase the `worker_connections` value before increasing the number of workers.
-Remember, each worker is a single-threaded process, so whenever you increase the number of workers, you’re also increasing the total amount of memory that will be used.
-Having one worker process that’s capable of handling 1024 connections is more than enough for a low-traffic app, however.
+(Remember, each worker is a single-threaded process, so whenever you increase the number of workers, you’re also increasing the total amount of memory that will be used.)
+But having one worker process that’s capable of handling 1024 connections is more than enough for a low-traffic app.

+By the way, if you're wondering how our own `nginx.conf` file we created above will get executed, `/etc/nginx/nginx.conf` already has an `include` directive inside the `http` block that will automatically include any files in the `/etc/nginx/sites-enabled` directory, and that's the place where we will put our own `nginx.conf` file when it's time to deploy.

 # Hooking up with Unicorn and Handling Redirects